apache/stanbol/commons/solr/README.md

 The IndexMetadata class also defines a getter to get the IndexReference.

-One feature of the IndexReference is also that it provides getters of Filters as used to lookup/track the referenced CoreContainer/SolrCore in the OSGI service Registry.
+One feature of the IndexReference is also that it provides getters of Filters as used to lookup/track the referenced CoreContainer/SolrCore in the OSGi service Registry.
 The returned filter include the constraint for the registered interface (OBJECTCLASS).
 Therefore when using this filters one can parse NULL for the class parameter

 To lookup the CoreContainer of the referenced index: